luissilva1044894/hirez-api-docs/README.md

 ### Disclaimer :x:

-This project, including this repository, is neither created, affiliated, associated nor endorsed by [Hi-Rez Studios][hi_rez_studios], or any of its subsidiaries or its affiliates.
+This project, including this repository, is neither created, affiliated, authorized, maintained, associated nor endorsed by [Hi-Rez Studios][hi_rez_studios], or any of its subsidiaries or its affiliates.

-It is created by the community for the community.
+It is an independent and unofficial project created by the community for the community.

 Please refrain from contacting [Hi-Rez Studios][hi_rez_studios] regarding any issues or support of this project, instead feel free to submit an issue.